AriPerkkio/eslint-remote-tester/README.md

     /** ESLint configuration */
     eslintrc: {},

-    /** Optional boolean flag used to set CI mode.
-Ignored when process.env.CI is set. */
+    /** Optional boolean flag used to set CI mode. process.env.CI is used when not set. */
     CI: false,
 }
 ```